hikeventures/hikeventures.github.io/_posts/best/2017-07-30-best-travel-tripods-sony.markdown

 ---
-title: Best travel tripods for Sony A7III, A9 or a6500
+title: Best tripods for Sony A7III, A9 or a6500
 description: The best lightweight travel tripods for Sony Cameras
 date: 2017-03-01 20:43:52
 category: articles